 If the injured person is found partially at fault for the accident causing the injury, then the amount of damages will be proportionately reduced; likewise, if there is a substantial chance that the claim will not succeed for any reason, then any pretrial settlement will be reduced in most instances.

-If the person responsible for your injury has insurance, an insurance adjuster will gather and try to verify the necessary medical treatment records, medical expense, and wage loss information and what permanent impairments have been caused by the accident.
+If the person responsible for your injury has insurance, an insurance adjuster will gather and try to verify the necessary medical treatment records, medical expenses, and wage loss information and what permanent impairments have been caused by the accident.
 If the insurance company makes an offer that you (and your attorney) find acceptable, then the claim process is over.
 If no acceptable offer is made, then you may file a lawsuit.
 During the early months after a lawsuit has been filed, both sides can conduct depositions and other “discovery” to obtain more detailed and exacting proof about the nature of the claim.

-As the trial date approaches, both the claimant and the insurance company usually take a closer look at the elements of the claim and available evidence to support it, and may try to settle the matter by informal discussion, mediation or pretrial conferences with the judge.
+As the trial date approaches, both the claimant and the insurance company usually take a closer look at the elements of the claim and available evidence to support it and may try to settle the matter by informal discussion, mediation or pretrial conferences with the judge.
 Although about 95 percent of injury claims settle before trial, one cannot know in advance which claims will require a trial before a judge or jury for resolution.
 Once a claim is put in suit, it typically takes 6 to 18 months to resolve.